ml4bio/SCMBench/README.md

 ### 2. Set up for each method

-- We have summarized Python/R version and packages needed for each method, users can `bash [env]_installation.sh` files to install requirements for each method accordingly.
+- We have summarized Python/R version and packages needed for each method in [environments](environments), users can `bash [env]_installation.sh` files to install requirements for each method accordingly.

 | Virtual Envs         | Python/R Version | Methods                                                                             |
 | -------------------- | ---------------- | ----------------------------------------------------------------------------------- |